OndrejValla/zuzu-valla/README.md

 #### To see the live website, please click on this [link](https://ondrejvalla.github.io/zuzu-valla/).

 I would like to share with you this website, which I created as my First Milestone Project with Code Institute.
-I created this website for my wife Zuzana Valla, who loves the photography.
+I created this website for my wife Zuzana Valla, who loves photography.
 I think she is very talented.
 Zuzana's main focus is portrait photography, however, many people keep asking her if she could be their wedding photographer.<br>
 Zuzana's current website only displays her art photography, therefore people can not see any wedding portraits.<br>
 The aim of this project was to create a user-friendly website that could give my wife the ability to present herself as a wedding photographer.<br>